Year Of Birth

 So, as with buying a car, the best thing you can do is arm yourself with a bit of knowledge about the products you are considering.
 Learn the key terms, understand how different policies work, get a feel for the way they are priced, and compare how different life insurance policies fit your needs.
-That way, when it’s time to make a purchase, you can be confident you’re getting the right thing.
-(And thankfully, in the life insurance world, there’s no haggling.)
+That way, when it’s time to make a purchase, you can be confident you’re getting the right thing based on an informed life insurance comparison.

 So how much will it cost?

 How much you pay for your life insurance will depend on factors including personal details (like age and health) and policy types.
-An online tool can provide life insurance quotes so you can have an idea of what you will pay for what kind of coverage.
+An online tool can provide instant life insurance quotes so you can have an idea of what you will pay for what kind of coverage.
+A good life insurance tool will show you life insurance rates that are actually available.
 We just so happen to have one for you (what are the odds!?!) right at the top of this page.
 But if you’re looking for help making some decisions, we’ve got that for you, too.

 The most basic divide in the life insurance world is that between Term Life Insurance and Permanent Life Insurance.
 These are the heads and tails of life insurance: you’re either getting one or the other.
 The difference is a matter of time: one (permanent) lasts for life, and the other (term) lasts for a finite period, agreed upon at the outset.